KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 # Tasting how re-engineering the app with UI Tests😋

-I start talking UI Test what I've challenged for the environment.
+I start talking how we implement and conduct UI Tests to proceed re-engineering our app.

 # A History for UI Tests for Cookpad Apps